major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

 -   Sounds aren't distorted when setting host\_timescale for the slowdown effect.
 See if there's any way to do this.
 -   Add support for HL2: Update and MMOD
--   Test with Episode 1 & 2
+-   Fully test with Episode 1 & 2
 -   Port to Steam Controller
--   Port to Half-Life 1
+-   Port to Half-Life 1, Half-Life 1: Source and other similar Source games.
+    -   Let me know if you have any requests!

 <a id="changelog"></a>